chriswilty/animated-grid/README.md

 #### Next steps

-- Add a Collections grid, linking to the Categories grid, with some default collections.
-- Load collections and categories from LocalStorage, saving defaults if not found.
+- Backward navigation, so user isn't stuck in a photo collection.
 - Ability to add category to existing collection, and update LocalStorage.
-- Ability to add collection, and update LocalStorage.
+- Ability to add new collection, and update LocalStorage.
+- Ability to remove collections and categories.
 - Popup asking for Pexels API key, optionally storing to LocalStorage ("Remember me" checkbox)
 - Navigation through pages of photos (currently you get just one page of up to 9 photos).
 - Add screenshots to this readme.